Anwar8/Blaze/notes/journal.md

 - [ ] Rewrite `exchange_interface_nodes_updated_ids` and `exchange_interface_nodes_nz_i` to reduce code redundancy.

 ## Journal
+### 21 July
+I need to make sure that the interface nodes also know that a boundary condition has been added, and that they must be restrained in the same way.
+For that to happen:
+1. Make sure that boundary conditions are applied to the interface nodes.
+2. Make sure that the node's position vectors is being updated after BC application.
+3. Make sure that `nz_i` is exchanged so the DoF numbers are correct.

+I have found the problem.
+Although I am calling `map_element_stiffnesses` in `initialise_restraints_n_loads`, this needs to happen *after* updating the DoF numbering which takes place in `count_distributed_dofs` *and* after the new numbering has been communicated to the interface nodes via `exchange_interface_nodes_nz_i`.
+This has now been wrapped in a new function called `count_and_exchange_distributed_dofs`.
+This now allows for correct construction of the stiffness matrix.

+There was an issue with the `TimeKeeper` which was not communicating results correctly.
+It turned out that all `TimeKeeper` objects had a rank of 0, as the function `initialise_parallel_keeper` was never called.
+This has been rectified.
+It is also worth noting that since the `TimeKeeper` does a call to `MPI_Gather`, the fact that all of them had a rank of 0 likely resulted in communication errors which arose when I ran the program with 3 ranks.
+This resulted in an expected error and breakdown of program.
+This behaviour cannot be replicated anymore after the `TimeKeeper` `rank` and `num_ranks` were correctly initialised.
+Note that `DistributedModelFrameAssemblyTests` still fail at 3 or more ranks but that's because these assembly tests are not yet setup correctly.
+This does not matter at this point however, as this test is really primarily for me to check if `Blaze` would run at all (i.e. correctly assemble the matrices, and then proceed through a solution without much error).

 ### 20 July
 Started by rebuilding `Trilinos` with the command:
 ```console